Welcome to my little corner

 Activist & Academic

-My academic journey began with a BA in Philosophy, followed by a Master of Laws in International Law and Human Rights under the guidance of Professor Bill Bowring.
-I went on to complete a PhD in Human Geography and International Development at Birkbeck, University of London, where I carried out an in-depth ethnographic study into the everyday violence experienced by street-connected girls in Cairo.
+My academic journey began with a BA in Philosophy, followed by a Master of Laws in International Law and Human Rights under Professor Bill Bowring.
+I completed my PhD in Human Geography and International Development at Birkbeck, University of London, based on an in depth ethnographic study of everyday violence in the lives of street connected girls in Cairo.

-Alongside my work at UCL, I’ve taught and lectured at universities across the UK—including Manchester, Leeds, Roehampton, and Anglia Ruskin—as well as internationally in Morocco, Germany, Lebanon, Egypt, Dubai, and the USA.
+I’ve also taught and lectured across the UK, including Manchester, Leeds, Roehampton, and Anglia Ruskin, and internationally in Morocco, Germany, Lebanon, Egypt, Dubai, and the USA.

 Photographer

 Photography is where my activism and healing meet.
-I’m drawn to capturing people, places, and moments that speak to connection, resistance, and the quiet beauty of everyday life.
+It is how I stay connected to people, to place, and to the quiet truths that sit beneath everyday life.

-After years of working with street-connected children and witnessing unimaginable hardship, photography became a deeply personal outlet—a way to process, reflect, and honour.
-I especially love photographing children within their families, capturing moments of joy, love, and belonging that reveal the transformative power of care.
+After years of working alongside street connected children and witnessing profound hardship, photography became a personal way to process, reflect, and make meaning.
+I especially love photographing children within their families, because joy, love, and belonging are not small things.
+They are life changing.
+I’m always drawn to the moments that show what care makes possible.

-Street photography and animals also hold a special place in my heart.
-Whether it’s the texture of a worn pavement, the eyes of a cat on a rooftop, or a shared glance between strangers, I find beauty in the overlooked.
-It’s these tiny, quiet details—expressions, gestures, fragments of light—that tell the richest stories.
+Street photography and animals also have a special place in my heart.
+The texture of a worn pavement, a cat watching from a rooftop, a shared glance between strangers: I’m interested in the overlooked and the ordinary, because it is often where the richest stories live.
+Light, gesture, expression, silence.
+Tiny details that hold whole worlds.

-I also adore portrait photography.
-There’s something incredibly moving about helping people see themselves with kindness.
-Hearing someone—especially a teenager—say, “Oh, I look nice,” and watching them glow with confidence is one of my greatest joys.
+My biggest love though, is portrait photography.
+There is something deeply moving about helping someone see themselves with kindness.
+Hearing a teenager say, “Oh, I actually look nice,” and watching their confidence grow is one of the most joyful parts of what I do.

-For me, photography isn’t just about taking a picture.
-It’s about connection, empathy, and storytelling.
-Every image I take is part of a larger narrative—one that celebrates resilience, tenderness, and the layered beauty of life.
+For me, photography is about attention, empathy, and storytelling.
+Each image is part of a wider narrative, one that makes room for resilience and tenderness, and reminds us of the layered beauty of being alive.